-- Its primary products or services are classified as emerging technologies. - It has research and development activities in New York State, and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in its most recent Survey of Industry Research and Development, or any comparable successor survey, as determined by the Tax Department).
+- Its primary products or services are classified as emerging technologies. - It has research and development activities in New York State, and its ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified (as determined by the National Science Foundation in its most recent Survey of Industry Research and Development, or any comparable successor survey, as determined by the New York State Tax Department).

-S-15-Sales or Dispositions of Assets Acquired before 1960 with Greater State Than Federal Bases
+S-15-Sales or Dispositions of Assets Acquired before 1960 That Have Greater State than Federal Bases